-You will study the 20 and 40 credit modules outlined below during your full or part time course, totalling 120 credits per academic level.
+You will study the following 20 credit modules during your full or part time course.

-Students studying on the foundation degree full time will attend college for 2 days per week and work placement for a minimum of 10-12 hours per week throughout their study.
-Full time students also have tutorial and study support sessions on their timetable.
+Students studying on the foundation degree full time will attend college for 2 days per week and work experience placement of 40-50hourse per year for the duration of their study.

 Students studying on the foundation degree part time will attend college for 1 day per week and be employed in a relevant workplace throughout their study.
-Tutorial sessions will be booked on an individual basis.

 All modules are delivered in either semester 1 or semester 2.
 The modules build upon each other and the placement experience.
-The modules studied are outlined below.
+Please see the table below: